 Research local angel investor networks to find out who their members are.
 Angel investor networks work in a couple of different ways.
 Some have committed funds that make investments on behalf of their members, while others act as a source of deal flow and due diligence for a group of active angel investors who ultimately make their own investment decisions.
 While you can engage with the angel investor group as a whole (and we’ll discuss this later), try to find the member list of the particular angel investor group in your area so you can research these individuals’ specific backgrounds.

 LinkedIn is a great tool you can use to determine if your allies – or anybody else in your network – are connected your “Dream Team” investor group.
 The first (and simplest) thing you can do is search for specific individual investors.
 You can do this with investor names you’ve compiled from sources like AngelList, Crunchbase, and angel investor group member lists – along with anybody else that you want on your “Dream Team.”
-Once you’ve found a particular LinkedIn profile page, you can check to see if you have any second level connections.
+Once you’ve found a particular LinkedIn profile page, you can check to see if you have any second-level connections.
 If you do, then you can engage with your mentor, ally, or whoever else that’s connected with this individual and ask them for a personal introduction.
 Another way you can use LinkedIn is to simply search for the term “Investor” as a keyword within the Advanced Search settings.
-You can customize this your search further by location (using the keyword “Investor” and inputting your local zip code) or by adding other keywords that are relevant to your startup (to find market or function oriented investors).
+You can customize your search further by location (using the keyword “Investor” and inputting your local zip code) or by adding other keywords that are relevant to your startup (to find market or function-oriented investors).

 Have you identified potential investors, but can’t find any mutual connections that could provide an introduction?